mlcommons/modelgauge/docs/tutorial.md

 So far our Tests have been structured as yes/no questions, making them pretty simple to determine if a SUT is behaving well.
 Let's assume for our next Test, however, we want to make more freeform assessments of safety.

 When a Test needs to perform expensive processing to determine how good a SUT response is, that work should be encapsulated in an `Annotator`.
 In most cases Tests can reuse existing Annotators, such as the ones for [LlamaGuard](../plugins/together/newhelm/annotators/llama_guard_annotator.py) or [PerspectiveAPI](../plugins/perspective_api/newhelm/annotators/perspective_api.py).
-To learn about creating a new `Annotator` see TODO LINK.
 Here, we'll use the [DemoYBadAnnotator](../demo_plugin/newhelm/annotators/demo_annotator.py) to illustrate how annotation works.

 Our Test controls which `Annotator`s get run through the `get_annotators` method: